Neal Marshad

 Neal Marshad (born April 25, 1952) is an American film and television producer, director, cinematographer, and screenwriter.

 Early life and education

 Marshad was born on April 25, 1952, in Peekskill, New York, the son of Ruth Marshad and Look art director and graphic designer Jack Marshad.
 Marshad grew up in Croton-on-Hudson, New York, and since 1975 Marshad resides in Tribeca in Lower Manhattan, New York City.
 Starting in 1971, Marshad attended New York University, Tisch School of the Arts, Institute of Film and Television, and earned a bachelor's degree in film.
-Marshad was mentored by professor George C. Stoney who taught documentary filmmaking.
-Marshad's audio engineering professor was Lee Osborne.
+Marshad's screenwriting professor and mentor was Mardik Martin whose screenwriting credits with director Martin Scorcese include Mean Streets, Raging Bull, and New York, New York (1977 film).
+Marshad was also mentored by professor George C. Stoney who taught documentary filmmaking.
+Marshad's audio engineering professor was Lee Osborne known for his work as the location live performance recording engineer for both Woodstock the music festival and the documentary Woodstock (film).
 Marshad's classmates included Barry Sonnenfeld, Amy Heckerling, Susan Seidelman, Martin Brest, Mitchell Block and Leonard Maltin.

 Career

 Beginning in 1964, Neal Marshad was mentored by Fluxus founder George Maciunas at his father's New York design studio, where Marshad was influenced by Maciunas and fellow avant-garde artists Ay-O and Yoko Ono.

 While attending New York University in 1973, Marshad produced, edited and co-directed with Patrice Marden the documentary "...and the walls came tumbling down" examining the work of an improvisational drama workshop conducted by actress Marketa Kimbrell with inmates at the Queens House of Detention for Men in New York City.
 The film documents how a dramatic play is planned, written, and rehearsed in improvisational sessions.
 Marshad signed a distribution agreement with University of California, Berkeley Extension Media Center to release the documentary.
 The documentary was selected for the 33rd Annual Student Film Festival at New York University Tisch School of the Arts, Institute of Film and Television, screening on October 27, 1973, at New York City's Bleecker Street Cinema.
 The film was selected to compete in the Academy of Motion Picture Arts and Sciences Regional Student Film Competition for Student Academy Awards, and was screened on November 17, 1973, at the Fashion Institute of Technology Haft Auditorium in New York City.